pkMinhas/SP404WavConvertor/Readme.md

 # Bonus 2: Collator
 Collates samples from across folders into a collection, categorized as per the names defined in categories array
 Script: `collator.py`

+#
+#

+# Bonus 3: metadataPrepender
+Appends beat metadata such as bpm and scale info to start of beat name, coz the sp screen does not show complete names when [Remain] is pressed.
+Script: `metadataPrepender.py`